 Figures 1 and 2 present fan charts around the inflation rate and interest rate forecasts.
 (The broken line represents the baseline forecast of March 2015.)
-The width of the fan b) Inflation and interest rate forecasts are after the publication of the CPI reading for May.
+The width of the fan is derived from the estimated distributions of the shocks in the Research Department's DSGE model.